 If you use a professional … Because of the increased expenses of having more employees, you may also opt to use software instead of a professional to process payroll.
 Professional employer organizations (PEOs), for example, may charge a high per-employee rate or a percentage of payroll.

 If you use software … You may need to switch payroll software systems as your business grows.
-Make sure your software can handle multi-state payroll, all pay frequencies, and your new employee headcount.
+Know the signs it’s time to switch payroll providers, such as needing multi-state payroll, all frequencies, and higher employee headcount.

 2. Know what laws apply to your growing workforce